What is the NICU Neonatal Follow-Up Program?

-The mission of the Follow-Up Program is to continue to provide care for graduates of the Neonatal Intensive Care Unit (NICU).
+The mission of the NICU Neonatal Follow-Up Program is to continue to provide care for graduates of the Neonatal Intensive Care Unit (NICU).
 The follow-up team consists of:

-- NICU infants with a variety of complications including:
+- NICU infants of all weight groups and gestation with a variety of complications including:

 - Infants discharged on cardiorespiratory monitors.